 SaaSOps is bigger than BetterCloud.
 It’s a movement, and it’s necessary in order for organizations to realize all the promise of SaaS.

 Since our inception, BetterCloud has undergone a few evolutions in order to better help organizations adapt to the challenges that SaaS has bought our way.
-Our most recent evolution has us hyper-focused on becoming the leading platform for SaaSOps professionals.
+Our most recent evolution has us hyper-focused on building the leading platform for SaaSOps professionals.

 In order to achieve this vision, there are three ingredients that we need to accomplish in order to succeed.